collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### My First Pull Request

-I struggled through and submitted my first pull request.
+I did not understand what the process was supposed to look like, but I struggled through and submitted my first pull request.
 I had a huge adrenaline rush.
-I felt like I had done something so amazing, which I had.

 </td></tr>